Retropikzel/compile-r7rs/README.md

 ### Static binary executable

-Requires nothing to be installed to run.
+Does not require Scheme implementation to be installed to run.

 - csc (Chicken)
 - racket (Racket)